Want to learn more about this at Kettering Health?

 In the current age of electronics, it can be tough to make sure kids are getting the exercise they need.
-It doesn’t always work to just send them outside to play; they often need a little more motivation and structure to lure them away from the television or iPad.
+It doesn’t always work just to send them outside to play; they often need more motivation and structure to lure them away from the television or iPad.

 Some other activity recommendations for family exercise include:

 - Swimming—either indoor or outdoor, depending on the season

 - Playing basketball at a local park or YMCA

 What about organized sports?